michalkordyzon/michalkordyzon/README.md

 ## 🔭 I’m working on:
 - Data wrangling, data flows & dashboards building.
 All this on IBM Cloud & Cloud Pak for Data.
-- Migrating machine learning models top Watson services ond IBM Cloud (to get Explainability, Fairness and more)
+- Migrating machine learning models to Watson services ond IBM Cloud (to get Explainability, Fairness and more)
 - Deep diving on Logical Neural Network framework to add reasoning to RPA bots.